tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

 Interstellar's Programmable Constraint Systems for Bulletproofs [[12]] is an extension of "Zero-knowledge Proofs for Arithmetic Circuits" by Bootle et al. [[5]], enabling protocols that support proving of arbitrary statements in ZK using constraint systems.
-Although our focus here is on the two works of research [[5]] and [[12]], the _Bulletproofs paper_ by Bunz et al. [[4]] is here recognized as a bridge between the two.
+Although the focus here is on the two works of research [[5]] and [[12]], the _Bulletproofs paper_ by Bunz et al. [[4]] is here recognized as a bridge between the two.
 The comparison among these **three** works of research is shown in Table 2 below.